antonputra/tutorials/lessons/207/http.zig/README.md

 TL;DR - much of a muchness !

+There really isnt anything between them

 Actix generally has better latency, and less scatter (std deviation)

-Zig has marginally better throughput
+Zig has a better peak throughput

 We are ONLY really measuring IO behaviour here though.

-Things would likely get different quickly once the app does anything more concrete
+I suspect things would stay about the same across the board as you add more CPU intensive endpoints